Unconditional – The Illustrated Adventures of Tristan the Teddy Bear

 It All Began With One Little Teddy Bear

-The story began early 2011 as a scatter of words that came in my head after looking at an abandoned Teddy Bear on a shelf.
+The story began early 2011 (maybe earlier, but my brain is swiss cheese for dates) as a scatter of words that came in my head after looking at an abandoned Teddy Bear on a shelf.
 The little fella was dusty, leaning to one side and had long been ignored; however the amber eyes still sparkled and there was still a smile on his face.
 You can read these first words below.

 As with many things, life stuff got in the way and I didn’t return to this paragraph until our writing group started their Impossible Things Anthology.
 Even then I submitted a story about a Steampunk Pilot’s last flight.
 I then returned to the tale of this little Teddy Bear because the Anthology had room for a second story, and from there the tale of Tristan really began.
 The short paragraph was expanded and became part of the story of a Teddy Bear’s love for his child that grew up playing with him, turned into an epic fight for his child’s innocence on the last night before this child packs him off into the attic.
 I was heavily influenced by the work of Roald Dahl with his fantastical grotesqueness comical delightful descriptions of the bad guys and went over the top with the Monsters, and the story became a total joy to write.
 At the time the story was just called Unconditional.

 I finished the story in late September and submitted it for the Anthology.
 I figured I would release the story as a solo eBook once the edits came back and the Anthology was released for a couple of months.
 Then something very interesting happened, Dan Nokes an indie artist I knew from the Comic book convention circuit started to run a Quick Sketch challenge were he challenged you to submit a description and he would draw it.
 So I challenged him to draw an illustration of a Teddy Bear defending his child from the Monsters under the bed.